The Last Boy Scout: Filming

 The Last Boy Scout was filmed in 90 days between March 11 and June 9, 1991.
 Filming took place primarily in and around Los Angeles, California.
 The football stadium scenes were filmed at the Los Angeles Memorial Coliseum and San Diego Stadium.

 The movie had a very troubled production.
 Conflict and arguments flared between Joel Silver, Bruce Willis and Tony Scott.
 Although they partner up in the film, Willis and Damon Wayans really disliked working with each other.
-Silver was described as "insane, with long, horrible fits of sanity," and was compared to a fighter pilot riding as a passenger.
-"As soon as you hit a little bit of turbulence, he's right away going to throw the guy out of the window and take over the steering."
+Silver was described by Sylvester Stallone as "insane, with long, horrible fits of sanity," and was compared to a fighter pilot riding as a passenger: "As soon as you hit a little bit of turbulence, he's right away going to throw the guy out of the window and take over the steering."
 Taylor Negron also remarked that Silver was directly involved throughout the production.

 Assistant director James Skotchdopole attributed the tension on-set to an "overabundance of alpha males on that project.
 Bruce was at the height of his stardom, so was Joel, so was Tony and so was Shane.
 There were a lot of people who had a lot of opinions about what to do.
 There were some heated, early-Nineties, testosterone charged personalities on the line.
 It was a 'charged environment,' shall we say."
 Writer Shane Black had to wrestle with the script.
 "I was forced to do more rewriting on that movie than on anything else I've done.
 There was tremendous pressure from the studio to get Bruce Willis and have this be a follow-up to Die Hard.
 He was reluctant, and rightly so: 'This whole movie is about me saving my wife.
 I just did that in Die Hard.'
 So they said, 'OK, let's minimize the wife and, and while we're at it, add a big finale.'
 There was a general pressure to somehow make it bigger."